Pandas#

 Choose

-as the index of the dataframe.
-Then print the portion of the dataframe which represents values ofx
+xas the index of the dataframe.
+Then print the portion of the dataframe which represents values ofxbetween 11.3 and 47.5.

 Write the data frame to disk (into a CSV file).
 Then, load the CSV file into a new dataframe.